-TEVO 3D, hailing from China, is a company to look out for.
+TEVO 3D Printers, hailing from China, is a company to look out for.
 They released a few very successful DIY kits and we had the honour to put their biggest 3D printer to the test, a Delta 3D printer called ‘Little Monster’.
-On the contrary to its predecessors Tarantula and Black Widow, the Little Monster is already 80% pre-assembled, making it a quick build.
+Tevo’s Little Monster is already 80% pre-assembled, making it a quick build.
 You’ll be printing within a few hours after unboxing it.

 - Quick build – 80% pre-assembled.